echoaimaomao/Leveraging-Wav2Vec-2.0-for-Bone-Conducted-Speech-Restoration/README.md

 ## Supplemental Materials
 Demonstration samples are available in Demos:
 **Demo Contents**:
-1. enhanced folder: the selected enhanced wav files (Specifically, the using model is Mandarin-Mainland model)
+1. enhanced folder : the selected enhanced wav files (the using model is Mandarin-Mainland model)
-2. origin folder: the corresponding wav files in ABC dataset *(The WAV files in the origin folder are dual-channel, with the two channels corresponding to bone-conducted speech and air-conducted speech.)*
+2. origin folder : the corresponding wav files in ABC dataset *(The WAV files in the origin folder are dual-channel, with the two channels corresponding to bone-conducted speech and air-conducted speech.)*
 ## Citation Protocol